-A Department’s or agency’s creation date will always be based on the authority that establishes it, for example:
+A Department’s or entity’s creation date will always be based on the authority that establishes it, for example:

 - A Department’s creation date will be based on the date the Administrative Arrangement Order (AAO) was issued.
 This includes those changes where existing Departments are renamed by an AAO.

-Similarly, where a PGPA Act agency is merged into an existing Department or entity and continues to exist as a secondary body with an identical name, the creation date will be based on the commencement date establishing the secondary body under the new authority (this could be through legislative or non-statutory means i.e. the date of effect for when the non-statutory function with a separate branding commenced operations).
+Similarly, where a PGPA Act entity is merged into an existing Department or entity and continues to exist as a secondary body with an identical name, the creation date will be based on the commencement date establishing the secondary body under the new authority (this could be through legislative or non-statutory means, that is, the date of effect for when the non-statutory function with a separate branding commenced operations).

 This approach ensures the creation dates are tied to the relevant authority and overarching governance arrangements.

 The creation date for secondary bodies will usually be based on the authority for when they were established.
 Sometimes that authority may mean when the Government assumed control of the entity.
 Some more specific examples are provided below: